Throuple who went viral after meeting on Tinder say strangers hoped they’d break up

-Angel Bailey, Tyler Hays, and Sam Vick hit the headlines after revealing their controversial relationship which started in April 2021
+Angel Bailey, Tyler Hays, and Sam Vick hit the headlines after revealing their unconventional relationship which started in April 2021

 Related: We’re In A Triad - But Our Mothers Hate It